The SmarK Rant for WCW Monday Nitro – 12.16.96

 We get a Starrcade 96 commercial here, as the announcer calls it “The match of a decade”.
-Hold on, let me call the bad pun dog…
+Too bad the decade was the 80s.

 Hollywood Hogan and the nWo join us to tell us what a coward Roddy Piper is for not being here tonight.